p-ranav/task_system/README.md

 `task_system` provides a task scheduler for modern C++.

-* The `task_system` scheduler manages an array of concurrent queues
+* The scheduler manages an array of concurrent queues
 * A task, when scheduled, is enqueued onto one of queues
 * A pool of threads executes ready tasks, potentially stealing tasks for each other's queues